kubevirt/project-infra/github/ci/prow-deploy/README.md

 This job is triggered when files under `github/ci/prow-deploy` directory are changed on a PR.

-* `post-project-infra-prow-control-plane-deployment`: postsubmit that deploys Prow and related components when changes to files under `github/ci/prow-deploy` are merged.
+* `post-project-infra-kubevirt-prow-control-plane-deployment`: postsubmit that deploys Prow and related components when changes to files under `github/ci/prow-deploy` are merged.